-As a sustainable, fair trade, and certified child-labor-free brand, we are on a mission to transform the way the world perceives, produces, and consumes style.
-That’s why we work directly with indigenous tribes in Colombia, paying them fair wages, to create one of our top products, the Arhuaco mochila.
+As a sustainable, and fair trade brand, we are on a mission to transform the way the world perceives, produces, and consumes style.
+That’s why we work directly with indigenous tribes in Colombia, paying them fair wages, to create one of our top products, the Arhuaco mochila bag.
 We believe sustainable and fair trade fashion can change the world- the environment and the lives of individuals.
 The Arhuaco mochila is just one example of how our brand is committed to that mission.

 Through your purchase of the sustainably made mochila, you directly support the sustainable fashion as well as empowering marginalized communities and this small tribe of powerful women.

 The bags themselves take about 1 month to develop and 2 kilos of wool, each handcrafted and made entirely by hand out of 100% virgin wool.
 They come in shades of tan and brown- perfect neutrals to go with any wardrobe.
 The Mochilas have different designs and represent a legacy that was adopted from previous generations.
 Each mochila´s weaving process is different, so each individual mochila is completely unique.
 They all have different meanings and each weave has a different thought process.

 For this reason, you can feel proud to wear our Colombian mochila.
 You are helping to empower women and you are wearing a unique piece with history and a story behind it.